pketh/new-file-here/README.md

 ## Thanks / Credits

-The code for this was simply adapted a comment in an ancient [MacWorld article](http://www.macworld.com/article/1151236/createnewfileservice.html).
+The code for this was adapted from a comment in an old [MacWorld article](http://www.macworld.com/article/1151236/createnewfileservice.html).

-**Hope you find this as useful as I do!**
+**Hope you find this as useful as I do**